The Register of Electors, or Electoral Register, is a list of the names and addresses of everyone who is registered to vote.

 There are two versions of the Electoral Register…

-This lists everyone who is entitled to vote and the law lays down who can have a copy of the full register and what it can be used for.
+This lists everyone who is entitled to vote and the law prescribes who can have a copy of the full register and what it can be used for.
 Use of the full register is allowed:

 Where an organisation or company is legally allowed to use the full register, it would be a criminal offence for them to pass it on to anyone else or use it for any other purpose.